Fargo season 2

-The second season of Fargo, an American anthology black comedy–crime drama television series created by Noah Hawley, premiered on October 12, 2015, on the basic cable network FX.
-Its principal cast is Kirsten Dunst, Patrick Wilson, Jesse Plemons, Jean Smart, and Ted Danson.
-The ten-episode season's finale aired on December 14, 2015.
-As an anthology, each Fargo season possesses its own self-contained narrative, following a disparate set of characters in various settings.
+The second season of Fargo, an American anthology black comedy crime drama television series created by Noah Hawley, aired in ten episodes from October 12 to December 14, 2015 on the basic cable network FX.
+A principal cast featuring Kirsten Dunst, Patrick Wilson, Jesse Plemons, Jean Smart, and Ted Danson leads the show's ensemble.
+Each Fargo season follows a self-contained story, distinguished by distinct sets of characters, settings, and events bound by a shared universe.

-A prequel to the events in its first season, season two of Fargo takes place in the Upper Midwest in March 1979.
-It follows the lives of a young couple—Peggy (Dunst) and Ed Blumquist (Plemons)—as they attempt to cover up the hit and run and homicide of Rye Gerhardt (Kieran Culkin), the son of Floyd Gerhardt (Smart), matriarch of the Gerhardt crime family.
-During this time, Minnesota state trooper Lou Solverson (Wilson), and Rock County sheriff Hank Larsson (Danson), investigate three homicides linked to Rye.
+A prequel set 27 years before the events of season one, Fargo season two explores the lives of a Midwestern couple—Peggy (Dunst) and Ed Blumquist (Plemons)—and their cover up of the hit and run and homicide of Gerhardt crime family scion Rye (Kieran Culkin).
+Simultaneously, Minnesota state trooper Lou Solverson (Wilson) and Rock County sheriff Hank Larsson (Danson) investigate three homicides implicating Rye.

-Cristin Milioti, Brad Garrett, Elizabeth Marvel, Jeffrey Donovan, Rachel Keller, Zahn McClarnon, Angus Sampson, Bokeem Woodbine, and Nick Offerman all make recurring appearances.
-Kieran Culkin guest stars.